Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Postgres_Database.md

     1. Query each pod about the status of the cluster.

-        This script will report the cluster status as perceived by each member of the cluster.
+        This script reports the cluster status as perceived by each member of the cluster.

         ```bash
         ncn-mw# for POD in ${PODS} ; do
                     echo "Checking ${POD}..."